NS2CDT/ns2_beta/README.md

 ## Recent Changes
 - 06/03/2020
     - Fixed the blight icon
+    - Open the changelog only after joining the server if there have been new changes
+    - Use the Steam/Shine's overlay to display the changelog.
+It's easier to read that way

 ## Full Changelog:
 - Added a "changelog" console command to show this webpage.